-The Mathematics portion of the test is broken into two sub-sections.
+This portion of the test is broken into two sub-sections.
 There is a 20-question, 25-minute section where a calculator is prohibited and another 38-question, 55-minute section that allows a calculator.
 You do not have to memorize the formulas.
 A formula sheet is provided at the test site.

 Since, it is a score-driven test, be sure to research what scores your top schools expect.
 It is common to find their range with a simple Google search or by researching universities.
 Exploring college websites for appropriate scores is an excellent way to discover what an effective college application possesses.
 Make sure to examine what other expectations each college requires to succeed academically.
 Yes, the SAT is important, but it is only a piece of the application puzzle, a puzzle we’d like to help with.

 All Pro Tutoring offers comprehensive lesson programs with testing professionals.
-We offer individualized and small group setting lessons for testing and essay writing.
-Our strategic approaches to test taking and the admissions process have helped many students succeed throughout the years.
+We offer individualized and small group setting lessons.
+Our strategic approach to test taking and the admissions process have helped many students succeed throughout the years.
 We can help with the next step.
 Inquire about a practice test and our in-depth tutoring programs.